DaveVoorhis/Rel/_Deployment/README.txt

 automatically upgrade databases made with older Rel versions.
 You must go to the command-line, load the backup script created in Step 1 above, and execute it.

-*** GETTING STARTED ***

-** To run the Rel user interface, open the Rel folder or directory and run the Rel executable.
-It's normally shown with a Rel icon.

-** To run the stand-alone command-line Rel language interpreter from your operating system command-line, go to the Rel folder or directory and run:

-   RelDBMS

-** The stand-alone command-line Rel language interpreter provides various options.
-To see these, type:

-   RelDBMS -?

-** To run the stand-alone Rel DBMS server from the command line:

-   RelDBMSServer

-** The stand-alone Rel DBMS server provides various options.
-To see these, type:

-   RelDBMSServer -?

 For more information, please see http://reldb.org